MarinaPanchenko12345/FinalProject/README.md

    **Use`NODE_ENV="development"`for the local MongoDB Compass database or`NODE_ENV="production"`for connecting to MongoDB Atlas.**

 3. **Install dependencies:**
    Install all the necessary dependencies in folder backend and frontend using npm :`npm install` This command will download all the required Node and React modules based.
 4. **npm start**
    Once the installation is complete, start the project in the terminal with:`npm start`

-- folder backend:
+- **folder backend:**
-  Runs the app with Node.js.
+  - Runs the app with Node.js.
-  Requires a MongoDB Atlas Cluster and MongoDB Compass for database management.
+  - Requires a MongoDB Atlas Cluster and MongoDB Compass for database management.
-  Uses nodemon to automatically restart the app when edits are made.
+  - Uses nodemon to automatically restart the app when edits are made.
-  The page will reload if you make edits.
+  - The page will reload if you make edits.
-  The terminal will print messages:
+  - The terminal will print messages:
-  Blue: "listening on port 9898".
+  - Blue: "listening on port 9898".
-  Yellow: "Connected to Local database" (if there are no login errors).
+  - Yellow: "Connected to Local database" (if there are no login errors).
-- folder frontend:
+- **folder frontend:**
-  Runs the React application.
+  - Runs the React application.
-  Automatically opens the default browser to load the homepage.
+  - Automatically opens the default browser to load the homepage.
-  If edits are made to the frontend code, the page will reload automatically.
+  - If edits are made to the frontend code, the page will reload automatically.

 ### Functionality